 MeetCaregivers Can Help With Long-Distance Caregiving

-We’re here for caregivers near and far.
+MeetCaregivers is here for caregivers near and far.
 If you and your loved one need extra assistance with long-distance caregiving, we can help.
-To start, visit the Find A Caregiver page and complete the questionnaire.
-Or, you can call 1-888-541-1136 and ask us more about hiring a full-time or part-time caregiver.
+To start, call 1 (888)541-1136 and ask us more about hiring a full-time or part-time caregiver.
+Or, find a caregiver today.

 Check out the Blog to find more resources for family caregivers and seniors.